Characteristics of the German Language in AX Semantics

 Nouns

-For German nouns in LEXICON, gender is required and the inflection table needs to encode the case and number.
+For German nouns in lexicon, gender is required and the inflection table needs to encode the case and number.
 The preposition switch and determiner switch are also available.

 WARNING